Additional Resources for Immigrant Families

 Adjustment of status, asylum applications, DACA, employment authorization, family-based petitions, naturalization, citizenship, removal hearings etc.

 Unión de Trabajadores Inmigrantes - 608.345.9544

-This labor and community organization was created by and for workers to defend and foster the working and living conditions of working families in Dane County, Wisconsin, the US and internationally, advocating for equal rights for all workers of any race, national origin, immigration status, sexual orientation or any other class difference.
+This labor and community organization was created by and for workers to defend and foster the working and living conditions of working families in Dane County, Wisconsin, the US, and internationally.
+They advocate for equal rights for all workers of any race, national origin, immigration status, sexual orientation, or any other class difference.